The Informational Role of Online Recommendations: Evidence from a Field Experiment: Introduction

-Our paper differs from these both by identifying the effect of recommendations on consumption via good-level randomization and by examining the mechanisms through which recommendation operates.
-For instance, a typical approach is to compare consumption in a personalized recommendation system to a popularity ranking, making it difficult to discern whether differences are due to information or exposure, as well as resulting in a treatment group with systematically higher idiosyncratic quality relative to the control group.
-Our experimental design resolves this concern by having a control and an exposure-only group of goods \emph{that would have been recommended}, while the beliefs data we collect allows us to explain why recommendations may influence consumption --- crucial for understanding how recommendation influences consumption diversity.
-Finally, the beliefs data allows us to directly measure spatial correlation and spillovers in beliefs as opposed to inferring it from an economic model.
+Our paper differs from both of these streams of literature by identifying the effect of \emph{recommendations} produced by a recommender system on consumption via good-level randomisation and by examining the mechanisms through which recommendations operate.
+Existing work compares consumption between personalised and non-personalised (i.e., popularity-based) recommendations.
+This experimental design is natural for assessing the impact of the recommendation algorithm on behaviour, but \emph{not} for isolating the role of or discerning the mechanisms for what the recommendation itself is doing.\footnote{ This is since a well-implemented recommender system should, by design, result in a treatment group with systematically higher idiosyncratic quality relative to the control group, which biases measurement of the effect of recommendation itself. } Our experimental design instead focuses on isolating the role of the recommendation itself by having a control and a consideration-only group of goods \emph{that would have been recommended}, which allows us both to discern the causal effect of recommendation and to disentangle its mechanisms.
+Indeed, the beliefs data we collect allows us to explain why recommendations may influence consumption -- crucial for understanding its welfare effects and for guiding design.
+Finally, this allows us to explore heterogeneity in the effects of recommendation across consumers.